 If you’re a culture vulture, Pittsburgh delivers.
 It’s downtown Theater District is filled with performing arts venues, with the beautifully decorated Benedum Center as a highlight.
 I’ve watching many traveling Broadways shows there.

 Pittsburgh also has some amazing museums for a small city.
 My favorites are the Andy Warhol Museum, the Carnegie Museum of Art, and the Frick Museum.
 The Warhol Museum, featuring Pittsburgh’s favorite native son, is an absolutely unique single artist museum.
 It showcases multi-media exhibits and paintings spanning Warhol’s lifetime.

 Pittsburgh boasts plenty of amazing green spaces.
 My favorites are Frick Park and the Phipps Conservatory.
 Not far from Pittsburgh is a UNESCO World Heritage Site, Fallingwater.
 It’s America’s most famous house, designed by famed architect Frank Lloyd Wright.

 14. Washington, D.C.

-As a practicing lawyer, I lived in the Washington DC area for most of my adult life.
+As a practicing lawyer, I lived in the Washington DC area for much of my adult life.
 It’s a noble capitol city of symbolic magnitude, glowing with marble monuments and cherry blossoms.
 You’ll want to check this city off your USA bucket list.